 Before training, we generate snapshots for each dataset at fixed intervals, and then sort them in an ascending order of time to generate dynamic network structure sequence data.
-Considering that the connection between people may be temporary, we remove the link that does not reappear within 8 intervals.
-In order to get enough samples, we split each dataset into 331 snapshots according to an ascending order of time, then continuous 11 snapshots are used as one sample, where the first 10 snapshots are divided into inputs and the last snapshot network is used as output, equal to the sampling period $T$=10.
+Considering that the connection between people may be temporary, we remove the links that do not reappear within 8 intervals.
+In order to get enough samples, we split each dataset into 331 snapshots according to an ascending order of time, then use continuous 11 snapshots as one sample, where the first 10 snapshots are adopted as input and the last snapshot network is used as output, equal to the sampling period $T$=10.
 Therefore, we can get a total of 320 samples.
 Then, we group the first 240 samples as a training set and the remaining 80 samples as a test set.